Seven Major Pitfalls to Avoid When Using Atlassian Confluence for Collaboration

 For people like me who work with Confluence every day, it’s hard to understand why some casual Confluence users think it’s more efficient to “check out” content from the knowledge base, copy it to their computer’s word processor, then paste their edited version back into Confluence before hitting “Save”.
 If, for instance, you’re editing a page or blog post during a long plane journey with no internet access, this approach makes sense – but if you’re at your desktop, it’s just illogical.

 If you keep the page in edit mode during editing, you can see changes made by other users immediately.
 But if you are editing content externally, other users might update the page in the meanwhile – and merging back external changes is no fun.
 And even if you’re able to merge it all together, rich formatted content pasted from Microsoft Word etc. often contains a great deal of formatting clutter.
-This could result in awkward editor behavior and misleading styles.
+This could result in awkward editor behavior, misleading styles, and errors in publishing or exporting to other formats.

 7) Storing Content as an Attachment

 It’s easy to import content from a Word document – but it’s even easier to attach that document to a page.
 In fact, Confluence handles attachments very smoothly.
 You can even display the contents of a Word or PDF document on a page, and the Confluence search function indexes text within those attachments.
 But shovelling documents from one system to another can indicate a lack of a defined content strategy.

 This ‘piggyback’ approach of storing content in attachments contradicts the way Confluence has been designed.
-It wasn’t primarily intended to be a document or asset management system – first and foremost, it’s a collaboration platform and wiki where authors create and manage native Confluence content (i.e. pages and blog posts).
+It wasn’t primarily intended to be a document or asset management system – it’s first and foremost a collaboration platform and wiki where authors create and manage native Confluence content (i.e. pages and blog posts).